wsydt/test/README.md

-# test
-attemp to use github
+# testattemp to use GitHub*test connect to GitHub*